Also known as an ILC. This particular survey is often required by Mortgage or Title Insurance Companies before the sale of a property.

-Jefferson County often requires an ILC for the building permit process; once construction of the foundation/structure is complete, an ILC or updated ILC will be required to show the structure meets the required setbacks.
+Jefferson County often requires an ILC for the building permit process.
+Once construction of the foundation/structure is complete, an ILC or updated ILC will be required to show that the structure meets the required setbacks.

 Also referred to as a boundary survey, a Land Survey Plat (LSP) locates and verifies all property corners and boundaries, shows the location of all improvements in relation to the property lines, includes an area of the overall property, and shows any existing encroachments.
 Any discrepancies between the found monumentation and the platted location of monuments are also noted.

 All easements as platted or of record are shown in detail as well.
 Title work supplied by the client is helpful for an accurate representation of all easements relating to the property, however it is not required for this particular type of survey.

 Along with the location and description of all existing monuments, any missing property corners are also re-set as part of this process.

 Once complete, this survey is also recorded at the appropriate county within a year from the completion date.

 A Topographic Survey is usually required for planning and zoning purposes, site layout, construction, or engineering and